toddfast/mutagen-cassandra/README.md

 Mutagen Cassandra is a framework (based on [Mutagen](https://github.com/toddfast/mutagen)) that provides schema versioning and mutation for Apache Cassandra.

+Mutagen is a lightweight framework for applying versioned changes (known as *mutations*) to a resource, in this case a Cassandra schema.
+Mutagen takes into account the resource's existing state and only applies changes that haven't yet been applied.

+Schema mutation with Mutagen helps you make manageable changes to the schema of live Cassandra instances as you update your software, and is especially useful when used across development, test, staging, and production environments to automatically keep schemas in sync.

 Getting Started
 ---------------